acagastya/quotes/quotes/oh-my-lord-cabe7ccf/oh-my-lord-cabe7ccf.md

 tags: ['Fear', 'Hell', 'Paradise', 'Worship']
 title: 'O my Lord, if I worship Thee from fear of Hell, burn me in Hell, and if I worship Thee from hope of Paradise, exclude me thence, but if I worship Thee for Thine own sake then withhold not from me Thine Eternal Beauty'
 unverified: false
-where: '"Rābiʿa the Mystic and her fellow-saints in Islam" by Margaret Smith'
 ---

 # *O my Lord, if I worship Thee from fear of Hell, burn me in Hell, and if I worship Thee from hope of Paradise, exclude me thence, but if I worship Thee for Thine own sake then withhold not from me Thine Eternal Beauty*